 The focus of Heitz Cellars is their premium single vineyard designate Cabernet Sauvignons however they also make several other wines.
 We tried the 2006 Chardonnay – this wine has pleasant citrus driven aromas which lead to a palate that shows notes of lemon and green apple with some steely minerality notes towards the finish.
 This wine has just the right amount of tartness to pair well with food.
 Heitz also makes a Zinfandel.
 The 2005 vintage is not a jammy type of Zinfandel, rather its more lean and focused in style.
 It has spicy notes both on the bouquet and on the palate and screams to be paired with chocolate!

-We had the privilege of trying an older Cabernet, in this case a 1998 from their Bella Oaks Vineyard.
+We had the privilege of trying an older Cabernet Sauvignon, in this case a 1998 from their Bella Oaks Vineyard.
 Age has treated this wine well; it opens with dark earth aromas, almost forest floor like as well as some tobacco and leather.
 Ten plus years later, the palate is still very much fruit driven and rich in flavor.
 The tannins have been tamed by time, but still present excellent structure and in our opinion, this wine could go at least another 10 years!

 These are the types of wines that Heitz makes, wines that will age exceptionally well, are balanced upon release and remain balanced for many years.